-| WA8LMF Home Page | Main Ham Radio Page | Main APRS Page | Updated 05 September 09 |
+WA8LMF Home Page | Main Ham Radio Page | Main APRS Page | Updated 15 March 2012 |

 The vast majority of HF APRS operation in North America is conducted at the upper end of the 30-meter (10.1 MHz) band with 300 baud 200-hertz-shift "HF style" packet.
 The 30 meter band is open, around the clock, for long-range transmission (500-2000 miles/800-3200 Km or more) depending on time of day and solar activity.

-Hams familiar with the fairly constant and predictable behavior of VHF and UHF are often bewildered by the seemly random behavior of long-range HF radio operation.
-Beyond-the-horizon HF transmission is made possible by reflection and refraction of radio signals by electrically-charged upper layers of the earth's atmosphere.
-These layers are ionized by the sun's radiation and by streams of charged particles (the "solar wind") reaching the earth from the sun.
-In turn, the amount of solar radiation varies (rather obviously) with the time of day and the time of year, and (less obviously) the position within a somewhat-variable approximately 11-year cycle of sunspot activity.
+In turn, the amount of solar radiation varies (rather obviously) with the time of day and the time of year [i.e. number of hours of daylight], and (less obviously) the position within a somewhat-variable approximately 11-year cycle of sunspot activity.
 Because the charged solar particles are partially deflected and steered by the earth's magnetic field, the level of ionization (and therefore HF propagation) varies with latitude.
 Further, the effect of a given amount of ionization affects various parts of the HF spectrum differently.

 The result of this is that range and coverage on HF is ever-changing minute-to-minute, hour-to-hour, day-to-day and season-to-season.
 This behavior causes far less of a problem for APRS beaconing than for normal point-to-point communications with a specific station.
 Dozens of fixed stations are monitoring the 30M APRS channel simultaneously, 24/7.
 Propagation changes that make your path to a given receiving station fade really don't matter because you are probably being received by two or three more elsewhere.
 The 30 meter APRS infrastructure is really a world-wide diversity receiving system tied together by the Internet.